eugeniomazzone/CanineCancerAtlas/README.md

 ./DepthEval.sh
 Rscript NRPCC.r
 ```
 This will produce a file called: *NRPCC.tsv*.
-Please create a copy, call it *NRPCC_manualAnno.tsv* and edit it to exclude samples that dont pass the quality check (you decide the thresold). **SEE EXAMPLE BELOW!**
+Please create a copy, call it *NRPCC_manualAnno.tsv* and edit it to exclude samples that dont pass the quality check (you decide the threshold). **SEE EXAMPLE BELOW!**

 | Sample | ... | minCov | Exclusion |
 | --- | --- | --- | --- |